excsn/fibre/cache/README.USAGE.md

 *   **`Cache` and `AsyncCache` Handles**: These are the two primary structs for interacting with the cache. `Cache` provides a synchronous, blocking API, while `AsyncCache` provides a non-blocking, `async` API.
 They are lightweight handles that can be cloned cheaply and share the same underlying cache instance.
 *   **Sharding**: To achieve high concurrency, the cache's data is partitioned across multiple shards.
 Each shard is managed by its own lock, minimizing contention when different keys are accessed by different threads.
 *   **Capacity and Cost**: A `fibre-cache` instance can be "bounded" by a `capacity`.
 Each item inserted into the cache has a `cost` (a `u64` value).
 The cache is considered over capacity when the sum of all item costs exceeds the configured capacity.
-For simple cases, a cost of `1` per item is common.
+For simple cases where all items are the same size, a cost of `1` per item is common.
 *   **Background Janitor**: A dedicated background thread, the "janitor," is responsible for all cleanup tasks.
 This includes removing items that have expired due to Time-to-Live (TTL) or Time-to-Idle (TTI), and evicting items when the cache is over capacity.
 This design ensures that user-facing operations like `get` and `insert` remain fast and predictable.
 *   **Eviction Policies**: The logic for deciding which items to evict when the cache is full is determined by a `CachePolicy`.
-The library provides a wide range of modern and classic policies (e.g., `TinyLfu`, `ARC`, `SIEVE`, `LRU`) and allows for custom implementations.
+The library provides a wide range of modern and classic policies (e.g., `TinyLfu`, `Sieve`, `LRU`) and allows for custom implementations.

 ## Quick Start Examples